 Nurul Jadid's second endeavor in promoting Chinese language learning is using religious guidance.
 Nurul Jadid's characteristics as apesantren, which is definitely founded on the principles of Islam, make it difficult to include Chinese in its curriculum because the language has no cultural or religious connections to Islam.
 Before the inclusion of Chinese in its curriculum, there was a fear that teaching Chinese in Nurul Jadidwould devalue Arabic.
 Arabic is the most important language in Islam because it is the Quran, the Hadith, and religious knowledge of Islam is written in Arabic; "hence, the language has taken a premium position, above and beyond, all other languages" (Buang 2010, 38).
-There was also another fear that teaching and learning Chinese to its students.
+There was also another fear that teaching and learning Chinese would lead to deviating from Islam.
+These fears served as the barrier for Nurul Jadid to offer Chinese to its students.
 So, guidance from the religious perspective was needed to handle the fear.